Inverness and District Football Association

-The Inverness and District Football Association runs amateur football around the city of Inverness, in the Highlands of Scotland.
+The Inverness and District Football Association runs amateur football mainly in the city of Inverness, in the Highlands of Scotland, but also in the surrounding towns and villages.
 They are affiliated to the Scottish Amateur Football Association.

 The association runs three divisions with promotion and relegation, playing a summer season, in common with most amateur and welfare leagues in the North of Scotland.

 Current Teams

-Teams Due to participate in the 2022 season:
+Teams participating in the 2025 season: